 Looking for a Portland Oregon French Horn Teacher?
 A Trumpet Teacher in the Portland Metro Area?

-I am currently open to new students for French Horn or Trumpet on Mondays either in home or at a rented studio.
+I am currently open to new students for French Horn or Trumpet on weekends, or Monday and Thursday evenings, either in your home or at a rented studio.

 My rates are:

 In Person Lessons

 - $30 for a half hour

 - $30 an hour

 About Richard Rohrich Portland Oregon French Horn Teacher:

 I’ve been playing french horn for over 30 years.
 I currently play in several local community bands.
 I enjoy passing my enthusiasm and knowledge about horns to others.
 I enjoy teaching at all levels, but I especially like teaching beginners.

 My teaching is involves whole tones, scales and method books, but I tailor my teaching to the goals and needs of my students.
 I have a background in IT Tech and can help you set up the Skype program on your computer for use with my lessons.

 If you are interested in French horn lessons or trumpet lessons, please contact me now by email: info at hornfacts.com or call (503) 610-8649 or leave a comment in the comment section below or use this form.